kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 The `SharedCounters` field is mutually exlusive with the `Devices` field, meaning that `SharedCounters` must always be specified in a different `ResourceSlice` than devices consuming the counters.
-They must however be in the same `ResourcePool` with the same `Generation`.
+They must however be in the same resource pool with the same `Generation`.

 With these additions in place, the scheduler has everything it needs to support